DSS architecture¶

 DSS includes:

-Jupyter Notebooks: Open source environment that provides a flexible interface to organise DS projects and ML workloads.
+Jupyter Notebooks: Open-source environment that provides a flexible interface to organise DS projects and ML workloads.

-MLflow: Open source platform for managing the ML life cycle, including experiment tracking and model registry.
+MLflow: Open-source platform for managing the ML life cycle, including experiment tracking and model registry.

-ML frameworks: DSS comes by default with PyTorch and Tensorflow.
+ML frameworks: DSS comes by default with PyTorch and TensorFlow.
 Users can manually add other frameworks, depending on their needs and use cases.

 Jupyter Notebooks¶

-A Jupyter Notebook is essentially a Kubernetes deployment, also known as Pod, running a Docker image with Jupyter Lab and a dedicated ML framework, such as Pytorch or Tensorflow.
+A Jupyter Notebook is essentially a Kubernetes deployment, also known as Pod, running a Docker image with Jupyter Lab and a dedicated ML framework, such as PyTorch or TensorFlow.
 For each Jupyter Notebook, DSS mounts a Hostpath directory-backed persistent volume to the data directory.
 All Jupyter Notebooks share the same persistent volume, allowing them to exchange data seamlessly.
 The full path to that persistent volume is /home/jovyan/shared.

 MLflow¶